H. Newell Martin: Biography

 He was born in Newry, County Down, the son of Henry Martin, a Congregational minister.
 He was educated at University College, London and Christ's College, Cambridge, where he matriculated in 1870, took the Part I Natural Sciences in 1873, and graduated B.A. in 1874.
 At the University of London, where he had graduated B.Sc. in 1870, he went on to become M.B. in 1871, and D.Sc. in 1872.

 Martin worked as demonstrator to Michael Foster of Trinity College from 1870 to 1876; and was a Fellow of Christ's College for five years from 1874.
 Daniel Coit Gilman of Johns Hopkins University, on advice from Foster and Thomas Huxley, hired Martin in 1876 and set up the university's Biology Department around him.

 Martin was appointed to the university's first professorship of physiology, one of the first five full professors appointed to the Hopkins faculty.
 It was understood that he would be laying the foundation for a medical school: Johns Hopkins School of Medicine eventually opened in 1893.

 Having delivered the Croonian Lecture in 1883 on "The Direct Influence of Gradual Variations of Temperature upon the Rate of Beat of the Dog's Heart", Martin was elected a Fellow of the Royal Society in 1885.
+Martin served as the president of the American Society of Naturalists in 1890.

 Martin's scientific career was curtailed around 1893, by alcoholism.
 He died on 27 October 1896 in Burley-in-Wharfedale, Yorkshire.